Library Circulation Policy

 Please note that items borrowed from other libraries may have a different loan period and overdue fines which we are required to honor.

 Special Circulation Items (See Specific Policies for Additional Details)

 - Borrower must be a resident of Cheltenham Township with a library card without blocks.

-- Available on a first come, first served basis for a 3 day loan.
+- Available on a first come, first serve basis for a 3 day (museum passes)

-- Cannot be renewed or reserved in advance
+- Cannot be renewed or may be reserved one hour in advance

 - Limited to 1 per household